etienneq/star-trek-timeline/README.md

 ## Data structure

 Data files are located in the [resources](resources) directory.
-There are two types of files: Data files (\*.csv) which contain all the episodes and books and meta data (\*.json) files which give additional information about a particular series or season.
+There are two types of files: Data files (\*.csv) which contain all the episodes and books and meta data (\*.ini) files which give additional information about a particular series or season.

 * [Defining data files](doc/data-files.md)
 * [Defining meta data files](doc/meta-data-files.md)